 While I absolutely loved working for these travel companies and I learned a lot, in some ways, it was an easy sell. and I was in my comfort zone.
 I mean, I don’t need to convince you to visit the Rocky Mountains in luxury, you WANT to do that.
 The change I see in travel is that people still want to do the big-ticket items, they want to go to the places that are touristy and famous and fun, but the way we travel is changing.
 It’s not all about putting on a backpack and heading out at 20 or buying a cruise ticket when you’re 50.
 People are looking to tailor their experiences to do trips in their own way, not necessarily as part of a tour bus or fixed guides.
 People are getting savvy about their environmental footprint and immersing themselves in experiences rather than just snapping away with their cameras in front of ancient ruins.
 And that’s the challenge for the big operators – how they remain competitive while adjusting their sales model and customer experience.

 So when I was approached about this opportunity with Kaptio, it seemed like a great opportunity to immerse myself in the practical side of sales and the customer experience within travel technology.
 Building my experience in the travel tech side of the customer experience is out of my typical comfort zone.

 Do you see what I’m saying here?
-It’s not about moving from big to small or established to start-up – you need to tackle the bit in the middle about how the industry is changing, and it makes sense to be part of that change, learn it at a grass roots level, while you bring your extensive industry experience to companies to help achieve their business goals.
+It’s not about moving from big to small or established to start-up – you need to tackle the bit in the middle about how the industry is changing.
+It makes sense to be part of that change, learn it at a grassroots level, while you bring your extensive industry experience to companies to help achieve their business goals.